jeremysr/School-Canteen/README.md

 A school canteen project for an assessment.
 This document will explain the changes thoughout the versions of the school canteen project.

-Ver1.0 - creating a planning document.
+Ver1.0 - creating a planning document. and creating index.html with navbar!